osteel/docker-tutorial/README.md

 You can now visit [frontend.demo.test](http://frontend.demo.test) and [backend.demo.test](http://backend.demo.test).

-Yarn, Artisan and Composer are available on the containers directly:
+Yarn, Artisan and Composer are now directly available from the running containers:

 ```
 $ docker-compose exec frontend yarn